sakinagh/javascript-assignments/Forecast Randomizer/README.txt

-# README for HS.example6 #
+# README for Forecast Randomizer App #

-This is the README file for the HS.example6 app.
-It's a great place to write down some notes about how your app works.
-For starters, here is some information about the other files in this folder.

 The files in this folder contain everything you need to run your app: